GDD-Nantes/crawd-experiments/count-distinct-wdbench/README.md

 snakemake -F -p -s ./count-distinct-wdbench/snakemake_files/crawd_config.smk -c1
 ```

-- The final results,aggregated analysis for each estimator are saved in `output` folder.
+- The final results,aggregated analysis for each estimator are saved in `results` folder.
 - The ground truth for each query is saved in `GT` folder.